zgilkerson/azure-pipelines-agent/docs/preview/resources.md

 ```
 When requesting an agent, the system will attach all resources needed for the job to the agent requirements.
 The pool orchestrator will then take the requested resources into consideration while selecting an agent to attempt to reduce resource downloads to a minimum.
 Resources will be identified and matched by the tuple (resource.type, resource.id), so a given resource type is **REQUIRED** to specify an ID formatting specification which is unique to a specific resource for that type only.
 ## Resource Caching
 When the agent receives a job message from the server that includes a resource list, it will determine up-front where the resource should be located based on a combination of the target definition and the resource identifiers provided by the server.
-By default, the local folder for resources will be contained within the working folder for a build definition (for instance, `$(Agent.InstallDir)\_work\1\rN`,  where `N` is a generated identifier based on the agent directory manager).
+By default, the local folder for resources will be contained within the working folder for a build definition (for instance, `$(Agent.InstallDir)\_work\1\{resource.name}`).

 Prior to execution of a job, the agent will compute and either reference existing folders or create new empty folders for all resources included in the job.
+The local folder on disk is always based on the name of the resource which allows for easy discovery of files within a resource.
 For instance, given the resources in the job above the agent might generate the following stucture on disk:
 ```
 $(Agent.InstallDir)
   _work
     1
-      r1 # locally generated folder for resource 'build' r2 # locally generated folder for resource 'vso' r2 # locally generated folder for resource 'nuget_refs'
+      build # locally generated folder for resource 'build' vso # locally generated folder for resource 'vso' nuget_refs # locally generated folder for resource 'nuget_refs'
 ```
 The agent will then populate the environment with mappings which translate a resource name to the location on disk allocated for the resource.
 It is important to note that since the agent itself has no concept of the internals of a resource, it is up to the resource download task to determine what the appropriate behavior is if the current resource folder is detected to be dirty (e.g. re-download, incremental update, etc).